kkartas/ETLForge/paper/paper.md

 2. **Maintenance overhead**: Duplicate schema definitions require synchronized updates, increasing development time and error potential [@Dasu2003].
 3. **Testing gaps**: Inconsistent test data may not exercise edge cases that production validation catches, leading to false confidence [@Loshin2010].

 Most existing libraries focus primarily on either data generation (e.g., *Faker* [@Faker2024]) or validation (e.g., *Great Expectations* [@GreatExpectations2023]).
-While some tools like *pandera* [@Pandera2023] support both generation and validation, they typically use separate, independently-defined schemas for each task.
-This means engineers must maintain **parallel schemas**—one for generation, one for validation—leading to drift and missed bugs.
+While some tools like *pandera* [@Pandera2023] support both validation and data synthesis from the same schema (for example, via example-generation APIs), they are primarily designed around programmatic, Python-centric workflows rather than a declarative, file-based schema shared between a generator and a validator.
+In many teams this still leads to effectively **parallel specifications** for test data and validation rules, increasing the risk of drift and missed bugs.
 ETLForge unifies both stages under a single source of truth, reducing maintenance effort and improving test robustness.
 Its small dependency footprint (six runtime packages) fits comfortably inside continuous-integration pipelines.

 ## State of the field